pig8pig/imc-prosperity-3/README.md

 </tr>
 </table>

 Our final strategy for Rainforest Resin was straightforward.
 Each timestep, we first immediately took any favorable trades available — buying below 10,000 or selling above it.
-Afterward, we placed passive quotes slightly better than any existing liquidity: overbidding on bids and undercutting on asks while maintaining positive edge.
+Afterward, we placed passive quotes slightly better than any existing liquidity (existing orders in orderbook): overbidding on [bids](https://www.investopedia.com/terms/a/bid.asp) and undercutting on [asks](https://www.investopedia.com/terms/a/ask.asp) while maintaining positive edge.
 If inventory became too skewed, we flattened it at exactly 10,000 to free up risk capacity for the next opportunities.
 No sophisticated logic or aggressiveness was needed due to the stable true price and the clean snapshot-based trading model.

-Anyone could have come up with this approach by carefully reading the competition's matching rules and observing the environment during the tutorial round.
+Anyone could have come up with this approach by carefully studying the competition's matching rules and observing the environment during the tutorial round.
 Realizing that the true price was constant, fills were processed sequentially, and that orders only lived for one timestep simplified the problem dramatically.
 Having a basic visualization of price levels and logging fill quality would have made it even more obvious.
 Rainforest Resin alone consistently contributed around 35,000 SeaShells per round to our total PnL.

 <br>

 ### Kelp ⭐

 Kelp was very similar in nature to Rainforest Resin, with the only major difference being that its price could move slightly from one timestep to the next.
-Instead of a fixed true price like Rainforest Resin, Kelp's true price followed a slow random walk.
+Instead of a fixed true price like Rainforest Resin, Kelp's true price followed a slow [random walk](https://www.investopedia.com/terms/r/randomwalktheory.asp).
 However, this movement was minor enough that the basic structure of the problem remained unchanged.
 Buyers and sellers still interacted as takers when crossing the fair price, and makers earned profits based on how far their trades deviated from the true price at the moment of execution.

 The critical insight for Kelp was recognizing that, despite small movements, the future price was essentially unpredictable.
 Once teams realized that takers lacked predictive power and that the next true price could not be systematically forecasted, it became clear that the best available estimate for the true price was simply the current one.
 In fact, while there was a minor technical edge — stemming from the fact that the true price was internally a floating-point value and orders could only be posted at integer levels (creating slight mean-reversion tendencies after ticks) — this effect was too small to materially alter strategy.
-Just like with Rainforest Resin, the optimal approach was to treat the "wall mid" [LINK] as the fair price and quote around it.
+Just like with Rainforest Resin, the optimal approach was to treat the [WallMid](#what-is-wall-mid-and-why-did-we-use-it) as the fair price and quote around it.

 <table>
 <tr valign="top">